sakupeltonen/2048/README.md

 </p>

 (*Second picture*): Moving up breaks the alignment, and now there is less space on the board to create new tiles.
 However, the game state looks quite different to the DQN, so it might be difficult to assess the effect of moving up. (*Third picure*): The state after moving up, when applying `RotationInvariantWrapper`.
 This state resembles the previous state, as the majority of tiles are in their original place, but the structure of the board is clearly different.

+**PenalizeMovingUpWrapper** An alternative to `RotationInvariantWrapper`.
+This wrapper simply penalizes the agent for moving up.
+It also has the capability to block the 'up' move by removing it from the available moves whenever other moves are available.

 ## DQN Agent